Jon Batiste: Awards and honors

 Batiste has received several accolades, including being placed in the 2016 Forbes 30 Under 30 music list, and being named Grand Marshal of Endymion Parade in New Orleans in 2018.

 He has been awarded the American Jazz Museum Lifetime Achievement Award, the Harry Chapin ASCAP Humanitarian Award and the Movado Future Legend Award.
 In May 2017, Batiste received an honorary degree from Salve Regina University for his musical achievements and contributions to Newport's 2014 International Jazz Day.
 In 2018, he was nominated for a Grammy Award for Best American Roots Performance for "Saint James Infirmary Blues".
 In 2020, he received two Grammy nominations: his album Chronology of a Dream: Live at the Village Vanguard was nominated for Best Contemporary Instrumental Album, and Meditations (with Cory Wong) was nominated for Best New Age Album.

-In 2020 Batiste, along with Nine Inch Nails band members Trent Reznor and Atticus Ross, composed the score for the Disney and Pixar animated film Soul.
+In 2020, Batiste, along with Nine Inch Nails band members Trent Reznor and Atticus Ross, composed the score for the Disney and Pixar animated film, Soul.
 The three went on to win the Golden Globe, the Critics' Choice Award, the BAFTA Award, and the Academy Award for Best Original Score.
 Batiste's Oscar win made him only the second black composer to win an award in the category (after Herbie Hancock in 1987).
 In 2021, Batiste received 11 nominations and became the most nominated artist at the 64th Annual Grammy Awards.

 In 2022, Batiste won a Grammy Award for Album of the Year.
 He was named in Time magazine's 2022 "Top 100 Most Influential People", in the Icons category.
 Batiste was featured on the 2022 New Orleans Jazz & Heritage Festival's commemorative poster.

+In May 2025, Batiste was present at the Brown University commencement ceremony and awarded an honorary doctorate degree in music.